robusta-dev/robusta/docs/configuration/ai-analysis.rst

    * - ``variables``
      - dictionary
      - A set of key-value pairs defining variables that can be used within tools and commands.
 Values can reference environment variables using the ``$VARIABLE_NAME`` syntax.
-       ```yaml
-       variables:
-        api_endpoint: "$API_ENDPOINT"
-        default_timeout: "60"
-      ```
      - No
    * - ``prerequisites``
      - list
      - A list of conditions that must be met for the toolset to be enabled.
-Prerequisites can include commands or environment variables.
+Prerequisites can include commands or environment variables, or both.
      - No
    * - ``additional_instructions``
      - string